SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 looping over the output files and calling ProvisionFiles using a script.

 	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.SymLinkFileReporter -- --no-links --output-filename study_report --workflow-accession 1 --study 'New Test Study'
+	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.SymLinkFileReporter -- --no-links --output-filename study_report --workflow-accession 1 --study 'New Test Study' --human --stdout

-The output here is a <tt>study_report.csv</tt> file that contains a line for each file output for this workflow.
+In the first case, the output is a <tt>study_report.csv</tt> file that contains a line for each file output for this workflow.
+In the second case, the output is a more user-friendly output intended for viewing on the command-line.
   You can also filter by file types, for example if you want to see just plain text files:

 	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.SymLinkFileReporter -- --no-links --output-filename study_report --workflow-accession 1 --study 'New Test Study' --file-type 'text/plain'